hayley-elise/Flixster/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-I would love to get the search working at the bare minimum.
-If I had, then I would've liked to be able to sort the movies by trending, in theaters, by genre, etc.
+If I had more time, then I would've liked to be able to sort the movies by trending, in theaters, by genre, etc.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

 I had a much harder time implementing the back-end over the interface.
-I thought it would be much simpler than t really was, considering everyone else managed to get the bare minimum features working.
+I thought it would be much simpler than t really was, considering everyone else managed to get the bare minimum features working faily quickly.

 ### Open-source libraries used